OWASP/www-project-cloud-native-application-security-top-10/index.md

  * Use of stale images
  * Insecure communication channels to registries
  * Overly-permissive registry access
+ * Using a single environment to run CI/CD tasks for projects requiring different levels of security
  * ...

 #### CNAS-5: Insecure secrets storage